PennyLaneAI/pennylane/doc/development/guide/tests.rst

     python -m pytest tests

 Using ``python -m`` ensures that the tests run with the correct Python version if multiple versions are on the system.
-As the entire test suite takes some time, locally running only relevant files speeds the debugging cycle.
+As the entire test suite takes some time, locally running only relevant files speeds up the debugging cycle.
 For example, if a developer was adding a new non-parametric operation, they could run:

 .. code-block:: bash